Ai-riku/Trading-setups/README.md

 <a id='three'></a>
 3. Additional notes

-    - Before putting any trading technique into practice, you must perform your own independent research and due diligence.
+    - Before implementing any trading strategy, you must conduct independent research and due diligence.
     - Trading involves emotions, and managing your emotions and risk tolerance is crucial.

 4. Accountability

 By utilizing these trading setups and their strategies detailed in this repository, you agree that:
     - You have read and understood the disclaimer and points [1](#one), [2](#two) and [3](#three).
-    - You assume full accountability for the decisions you make about trading and investing.
+    - You assume full accountability for your trading and investing decisions.
     - You alone will bear responsibility for any losses incurred if you employ this trading setup and approach.